run-llama/llama_index/docs/how_to/query/node_postprocessor.md

 ## Example Usage

-The postprocessor can be used as part of an `index.query` call, or on its own.
+The postprocessor can be used as part of a `ResponseSynthesizer` in a `QueryEngine`, or on its own.

 #### Index querying